 You don’t have to actually buy a double boiler (though they are quite handy).
 You can make your own buy finding a heat proof bowl that fits well into one of your cooking pots.
 I have a big blue glass bowl that fits perfectly into my stockpot so that it doesn’t move around when I’m stirring vigorously.
 Fill the pot with a few inches of water and bring that to boil.
 Place your bowl on top and you have a double boiler!

 When you add the hot milk to the eggs, make sure to add it just a little at a time, stirring continuously.
 This is called tempering the eggs, and it slowly increases their temperature to create a custard like texture.
-When you add the egg mixture to your double boiler, make sure everything gets nice and hot for your cornstarch to be able to set.
-It should be just below the boiling point.
+If that sounds intimidating, I’ve got a whole post on how to temper eggs just for you.

 If your pudding doesn’t set (is runny like soup), it means you didn’t get it hot enough in the final cooking step.
 Don’t worry, all is not lost!
 You can SLOWLY reheat the pudding on medium low, stirring continuously.
 Once it’s warmed up quite a bit you can raise the heat slowly until it just begins to boil.
 Remove immediately and place in a sink of cold water to cool your pot.
 That will make sure your eggs don’t scramble.